johnathanvman/F6/index.md

 					}else if(map[party.y-lastMove[0]][party.x-lastMove[1]].name == "Door"){
 						if(NegativeUnit != null){
-							Entrys.push("We walk further into the dungeon and hear a low grumbling behind us, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway we just walked through!
+							Entrys.push("We walk farther into the castle and hear a low grumbling behind us, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway we just walked through!
 My "+NegativeUnit.Name+" shrieks when she realizes we are trapped inside.
 An alert "+map[party.y][party.x].units[0].Tags[0]+" comes to investigate the scream, ready to fight!")
 						}else{
-							Entrys.push("We walk further into the dungeon and hear a low grumbling behind us, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway we just walked through!
+							Entrys.push("We walk farther into the castle and hear a low grumbling behind us, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway we just walked through!
 An alert "+map[party.y][party.x].units[0].Tags[0]+" comes to investigate the noise, ready to fight!")
 						}
 					}else{
 						if(PositiveUnit != null){